CoughDrop/coughdrop_electron_migrator/README.md

-Tool for migrating contents from one CoughDrop Electron install to another.
+Tool for migrating contents from one CoughDrop Electron install to an updated install.

 TODO: update README
 TODO: specs